 Block out a chunk of time where you and your loved one go screen-free and can spend quality time with each other.
-Go to dinner, see a movie or take a walk without any digital noise distracting your attention.
+Go to dinner, visit the beach or take a walk without any digital noise distracting your attention.
 This can bring increased awareness to the relationship and allows for revisiting what quality time really looks and feels like.

 - Hold tight a little longer.

-Greet your partner at the door with a long embrace when they return home from work.
+Greet your partner with a long embrace when you both wake or when passing in the halls of your home.
 If your partner appreciates and responds well to physical touch, this gesture will help them to feel loved and supported by you.
 Also, it can greatly assist in melting away stress and allow them to be present in your relationship.

 - Leave love letters.

-Whether it’s in their lunch (elementary school-style), in their briefcase or in the car, leave positive, affirming words for your significant other to find later.
+Whether it's by the sink in the bathroom, in their car or tucked under their computer keyboard, leave positive, affirming words for your significant other to find later.
 This can provide them a break from an otherwise busy day, as well as give you an opportunity to express words you normally may not.
 It also serves as a loving reminder of your feelings for them.
 Plus, they can hold onto it in the future whenever they miss you or need to hear your words of encouragement.

 - Give a little gift.

-Surprise your significant other with something they’ve said they wanted but haven’t yet purchased.
-Buy them something practical that you know they could get good use out of but they wouldn’t normally pick up for themselves.
-Send them flowers or edible arrangements just because.
+Surprise your significant other with something they've said they wanted but haven't yet purchased.
+Buy them something practical that you know they could use, but they wouldn't normally pick up for themselves.
+Send them flowers or a special treat, just because.
 Gestures like these are great ways of demonstrating your thoughtfulness, thus making the recipient feel admired.